lineality/Online_Voting_Using_One_Time_Pads/README.md

 - boundaries of population and geography of vote

-- rules for voter participation/qualification in an automated voter system
+- (make) rules for voter participation/qualification in an automated voter system